ShoeheyOt/til/the-Art-of-Readable-code/ch2-Packing-Information-into-Names.md

 ### Shorter Name Are Okey for Shorter Scope
 Identifiers or functions that have a smal scope don't need to carry as much information.
 This is the timing you can use and name a shorter variable.
 The point is how many other lines you need to use this variable.

+### Acronyms and Abbreviations

+#### The most important rule here is "Would a new teammate understand what the name means?"
+project-specific abbreviations are usualy a bad idea.
+They are unfamiliar to the people outside of the project, and need more time for new member to understand the codes.